prokoudine/ardour-manual-sphinx/source/interface/rulers-and-markers/loop-range.rst

 The loop range can be edited in multiple ways as well.

 -  Individual markers can be dragged on the ruler by left-clicking and dragging.
 It is also possible to drag both the start and the end markers togother.
 Left-click and select both markers, then drag them.
--  Positions of the start and the end markers can be edited numerically in the :ref:`Ranges & Marks <the_ranges_and_marks_lists>` sidebar.
+-  Positions of the start and the end markers can be edited numerically in the :ref:`Ranges & Marks <ranges_and_marks_lists>` sidebar.
 -  Positions of the start and the end markers can also be reset from another range selection by making that selection, then right-clicking and selecting the **Set Range from Selection** menu item.

 .. _removing_oop_range: